 PAGCOR is mandated with the task of promoting tourism by Presidential Decree 1067-A or the PAGCOR Charter.
 One of the obvious ways that they promote tourism is by licensing casinos and domestic sportsbooks.
 There are multiple casinos located around the Manila Bay area and more inside the metropolitan area.
 Casinos and resorts attract tourism by offering the chance to bet on popular games while offering up luxury hotel accommodations and shopping options.
 PAGCOR has also gone a step further with the creation of Entertainment City (E-City).

 E-City is like the Vegas strip in the fact that it has 4 major casinos located together.
 The resort casinos are Resorts World, Solaire Resort & Casino, Okada Manila, and City of Dreams Manila.
 It’s no coincidence that these mega resorts are located just blocks away from the Manila airport.
 PAGCOR also licenses domestic sportsbook MegaSportsWorld (MSW).
-Domestic sports betting is not legal in a lot of places, so the brick-and-mortar sportsbook is a unique attraction to most tourist.
-MSW has over 100 locations scattered across the Philippines.
+MSW has over 100 locations scattered across the Philippines, as well as a new online component.
+However, online MSW betting lines are strictly limited to Philippine residents, so tourists will have to bet in person.

 PAGCOR’s goal is to make a better Philippines for all people.
 They have used the gambling industry and tourism to help people in need and provided disaster relief when the typhoon devastated the Philippines several years back.
 In 2007, PAGCOR was given an extension of 25 years that will keep them in control until 2032.
 PAGCOR currently has made headlines for turning a decrepit school into a new PAGCOR replaced the building.
 They are also currently helping families that have been affected by the Mayron volcano eruption that recently took place.
 There is no doubt that PAGCOR wants to develop a better environment for the Filipino people.
 One look at their past endeavors and it is clear that their intentions are the development of the youth and assisting those in need.
 It is amazing what a corporation can do when they put the needs of their youth ahead of everything else.